Experiments¶

 Scheduled Experiments¶

-Automate regular evaluations with scheduled experiments:
+It is possible to automate regular evaluations with scheduled experiments.

 Creating Schedules: